JeremieGiffard/JeremieGiffard/README.md

 # Hello, world

 I'm Jeremie Giffard, a french web Developper.
-Currently working on salesforce projects (front js and a java-like backend stack)
+Currently working as a salesforce developper (SAAS CRM with front js and a java-like backend stack).
+I'm also learning Ruby for fun !

 ## Learn More